Corporate governance issues haunt troubled Toshiba as it faces off with investors

 From there, Toshiba’s businesses went through a period of financial struggle.

 In 2017, it faced a debacle with troubled Westinghouse Electric Co., its U.S. nuclear unit at the time.
 The conglomerate was forced to sell off a number of its businesses including medical and chip units to keep itself afloat and raise ¥600 billion through foreign investors.
-This brought in activist investors, such as Effissimo Capital Management, who have not been satisfied with Toshiba’s performance.
+This brought in activist investors, such as Effissimo Capital Management, which have not been satisfied with Toshiba’s performance.

 In an apparent aim to fend off their pressure, Kurumatani and other executives sought help from the Ministry of Economy, Trade and Industry.